Chuck Person's Eccojams Vol. 1

-Chuck Person's Eccojams Vol. 1 is an album by American electronic musician Daniel Lopatin under the pseudonym Chuck Person.
-A plunderphonics and chopped and screwed album, Eccojams Vol. 1 features songs that consist of looped samples from popular songs from the 1980s and 1990s, with effects such as pitch shifting being applied.
-The album has an overall mournful tone and often takes melancholic lyrics from the songs it samples.
+Chuck Person's Eccojams Vol. 1 is a 2010 album of remixes by American electronic musician Daniel Lopatin under the pseudonym Chuck Person.
+Its tracks consist of chopped, looped samples of various songs—including popular songs from the 1980s and 1990s—processed with effects such as delay, reverb, and pitch shifting; the results highlight mournful or existential moments from the sources.
+The album led to the emergence of a style known as "eccojams", which later influenced the internet microgenre vaporwave and came to be regarded as one of its early progenitors.

-Prior to Eccojams Vol. 1's release, Lopatin posted a series of videos he called "eccojams" to a YouTube channel named "sunsetcorp".
-The album was released under the label The Curatorial Club on August 8, 2010, with a run of 100 cassette tapes.
-An official remastered version was released for digital download in November 2016.
-Though obscure, it was used as a template for the genre of vaporwave and is thus widely considered to be influential to said genre.
-By the 2016 remaster's release, recognition for Eccojams Vol. 1 had grown, with the original tapes being sold off of Discogs for hundreds of dollars.
+Prior to Eccojams Vol. 1's release, Lopatin posted a series of videos that he called "eccojams" to a YouTube channel named "sunsetcorp".
+The album was released under the label The Curatorial Club in August 2010 on 100 cassette tapes.
+By the time an official remastered version was released for digital download in November 2016, recognition for Eccojams Vol. 1 had grown, with the original tapes selling on Discogs at three-digit prices.

 Background and release

-Prior to the release of Chuck Person's Eccojams Vol. 1, Daniel Lopatin ran the YouTube channel Sunsetcorp.
-Lopatin's videos on Sunsetcorp, uploaded in 2009, consisted of what Lopatin called "eccojams", which are collages of slowed-down loops of reverberated 1980s' music excerpts and video clips taken from YouTube.
-Lopatin started creating the eccojams years prior to posting them on sunsetcorp because it was the type of music he could make while working at an office job.
+Prior to the release of Chuck Person's Eccojams Vol. 1, Daniel Lopatin ran the YouTube channel "sunsetcorp", where, beginning in 2009, Lopatin would upload music videos for tracks that he called "eccojams".
+These were collages of slowed-down looped samples of 1980s and 1990s popular songs—or original pieces of electronic music—and looped video clips taken from YouTube; many of them were initially created at his office job in the free audio editing program GoldWave, between 2004 and 2008.
 "Nobody Here" combines a looped sample from Chris de Burgh's "The Lady in Red" with a vintage computer-animated graphic called "Rainbow Road".
-Other examples include Fleetwood Mac's "Only Over You" for "Angel" and Roger Troutman's "Emotions" for "END OF LIFE ENTERTAINMENT SCENARIO #1".
-Some of these eccojams were collected and released as part of the 2009 audiovisual project Memory Vague under Lopatin's alias Oneohtrix Point Never.
+Other examples include Fleetwood Mac's "Only Over You" for "Angel" and Roger Troutman's "Emotions" for "End Of Life Entertainment Scenario #1".
+Some of these eccojams were initially released as part of the 2009 audiovisual project Memory Vague under Lopatin's alias Oneohtrix Point Never.

-Eccojams Vol. 1 served as an "elaboration on this [eccojams] technique".
-It was released under the label The Curatorial Club on cassette on August 8, 2010, with a limited run of 100 tapes.
+Eccojams Vol. 1 was an elaboration of that technique.
+A limited run of 100 cassette tapes was released under the label The Curatorial Club on August 8, 2010.
 Its artwork incorporates fragments of the cover art for the 1992 video game Ecco the Dolphin such as "a distorted view of a rocky shoreline and a pixelated shark."
-Lopatin released an official remaster for digital download from his website on November 22, 2016, being available in MP3 and FLAC formats.
-It was eventually removed, likely because of copyright.
+Lopatin released an official remaster for digital download from his website in November 2016 that was eventually removed.